Ukrainian Civil Issues

 Marriage and Divorce in Ukraine

-U.S. citizens may obtain a divorce in Ukraine as long as one of the parties lives here.
-The case will be heard by a local court with jurisdiction over that person's place of residence.
+U.S. citizens may obtain a divorce in Ukraine as long as one of the parties resides here.
+If the couple has no children, their marriage can be dissolved at the state civil registration office regardless of their possible property disputes which are addressed in court separately.
+If there are children involved, the divorce can only be granted by a local court.
+More information is available at the State Registration Service of Ukraine (in Ukrainian only).
 The entire process can take several weeks to several months and can be very complex.
 The Embassy suggests that U.S. citizens involved in divorce proceedings consider hiring a Ukrainian attorney to assist them.
 Lists of attorneys in Kyiv and other cities are available from the American Citizen Services unit.

 Marriage Brokers and Dating Services